 Seminar includes faculty, graduate students, and guest lectures on research, scientific methods, the publication process and related topics in the field of animal health sciences.
-1.000 Credit hours

 ANSC 708 - Sp Problems in Animal Health

 Independent investigations to strengthen the student's knowledge of the scientific methods.
 Investigations are conducted within a variety of research areas congruent with the environmental focus of the Animal Health Science program.